JetXu-LLM/llama-github/README.md

 [![Downloads](https://static.pepy.tech/badge/Llama-github)](https://pepy.tech/project/Llama-github)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Llama-github is a powerful tool that helps you retrieve the most relevant code snippets, issues, and repository information from GitHub based on your queries, transforming them into valuable knowledge context.
+Llama-github is a powerful tool that helps you retrieve(based on Agentic RAG) the most relevant code snippets, issues, and repository information from GitHub based on your queries, transforming them into valuable knowledge context.
 It empowers LLM Chatbots, AI Agents, and Auto-dev Agents to solve complex coding tasks.
 Whether you're a developer looking for quick solutions or an engineer implementing advanced Auto Dev AI Agents, llama-github makes it easy and efficient.

 If you like this project or believe it has potential, please give it a ⭐️.
 Your support is our greatest motivation!